Student Achievement Initiative

 The college system partnered with the Community College Research Center at Columbia University to identify key academic benchmarks students need to meet to successfully complete degrees and certificates.

 Rigorous data analysis found common achievement measures that, when attained, substantially improve a degree and certificate completion, regardless of demographic characteristics, academic program, entering skill levels, course load, or type of institution attended.

 The categories of achievement measures:

 - Building towards college-level skills (basic skills gains, completing a precollege writing or math sequence)

-- First year retention (earning 15 then 30 college level credits)
+- First-year retention (earning 15 and then 30 college-level credits)

 - Completing college-level math (passing math courses required for either technical or academic associate degrees)

 The SAI provides a framework to track and analyze student progress and success for several system-wide initiatives.
 SAI reports and data tools address key student success policy areas issues and allow colleges to benchmark themselves against other colleges in the system.